munenepeter/scripts/README.md

-# php-snippets
+# scripts
-All of my php training exercises in one place!
+All of my scripts in one place

+> TO DO: Update the html view to display all the files